 High-altitude practice, monasteries, mountain silence.

 The setting.
-Held within sight of the Himalayas — Pokhara, Kathmandu valley or the Annapurna foothills — Nepal retreats combine yoga with Buddhist meditation lineages and high-altitude clarity that's hard to find anywhere else.
+Held within sight of the Himalayas — on the quiet shores of Begnas Lake near Pokhara, in the Annapurna foothills — Nepal retreats combine yoga with Buddhist meditation lineages and mountain clarity that's hard to find anywhere else.

 Best suited for.
 Experienced practitioners and meditators, students drawn to Buddhist as well as yogic philosophy, hikers who want their practice integrated with the trail.